 In budgeting for student and/or research assistant costs, researchers need to include mandatory employer costs (Employment Insurance (EI), Canada Pension Plan (CPP)), Workers’ Compensation (WC) in their calculations.
 All employees are entitled to Vacation Pay (VP), which is also paid by the researcher.
 It’s important to note that some of these rates change often, and at various times over the year, making it challenging to be completely accurate when you predict your payroll costs.
 Therefore, check your accounts regularly to ensure that your predicted costs are in line with actual costs.
 Student employees are paid on a bi-weekly basis.
 The Authorization to Pay Research Assistants form must be completed, with two signed copies provided to the Manager of Fund Accounting, the Business Office.

 The current suggested pay rate for undergraduate students is $12.55/hour and $15/hour for graduate students (these rates do not include 4% vacation pay).
-The research grant holder is required to cover the following additional costs: 4% vacation pay, approximately 10% for the mandatory employer costs for EI and CPP, as well as 2% for WCB coverage.
+The research grant holder is required to cover the following additional costs: 4% vacation pay and 8.5% for mandatory employer costs for EI, CPP, and WC (workers compensation).
 The amounts for CPP, EI and WCB are over and above the employee’s pay.
 These employer costs show up as deductions in the researcher’s general ledger (GL) account.

 Please note that all pay rates are subject to change.